beaubreedlove/FantasyFootball/rules.md

         1. If two or more teams tie for the highest FAAB bid, the Continuing Rolling List tie-breaker method will be used, which is configured and determined by Yahoo!
 Sports.
     1. Players may be dropped from a team at any time in order to make room for incoming players.
     1. During a waiver request, managers may opt to conditionally drop a player if their request succeeds.
+    1. FAAB bids follow a Second Price Auction format.
+        1. The team that wins the FAAB auction that takes place on Yahoo wins the player and is forced to drop any other players if specificed on Yahoo, but only must pay the price of the second highest bid on the same player.
+        1. The Yahoo interface will take the full FAAB from the highest bidder and the difference between this bid and the second highest bid will not be returned until the final game is played for the week, but no later than Tuesday at 1pm (EST).
+        1. Managers may not make any claim to FAAB returned as a difference between the first and second highest bids in a second price auction before 1pm (EST).
 1.  <a id="structure">League Structure</a>
     1. There will be no divisions or conferences.
     1. There will be 14 teams.